How to Laminate Wood Together: A Step-by-Step Guide

 Once the wood has been cut and glued together, it is time to finish off the project.
 Finishing an item made with wood lamination will vary depending on your desired outcome, as well as the type of timber being used.

 When finishing a project created with wood lamination, it is important to keep in mind that the way each layer is finished can affect the end result significantly.
+A furniture panel, tabletop, or small cabinet part should be allowed to cure fully before final sanding so the surface stays smooth.
 The appearance of each individual layer will be visible once laminated unless a filler or veneer is used.
 If a filler is applied to the back, it may be necessary to smooth out any air bubbles that form and allow for uneven surfaces.

 Most professionals recommend using either a spray-on lacquer or pre-catalyzed lacquer for even coating and a smoother finish.
 If you would prefer to stain your piece, make sure to apply several coats and let it dry in between coats until your desired color has been achieved.
 In addition, if you want to add extra protection against heat or moisture, you can apply polyurethane over the top of any other finishes used.